 Winning and maintaining a customer within a fast-paced business environment requires fundamental customer insights, the skills to orchestrate internal and external resources and act on upcoming user expectations with fast and deterministic moves.

-Having understood these trends, it becomes pretty obvious why APIs and SDKs for software components have seen a major gain in usage over the last two years and that the interconnectedness and decentralisation of software architectures has their means to stay.
+Having understood these trends, it becomes pretty obvious why APIs and SDKs for software components have seen a major gain in usage over the last two years and that the interconnectedness and decentralization of software architectures have their means to stay.